 Pregnancy causes your body to change in all sorts of ways.
 When you look in the mirror, you might start to notice subtle changes in areas you weren't quite as prepared for.
-Alongside other physical pregnancy side effects like morning sickness, swelling and stretch marks, your nipples may suddenly appear darker.
+Alongside other physical pregnancy side effects like morning sickness and stretch marks, your areola (skin around your nipples) may suddenly appear darker.

 Are darker nipples common during pregnancy?

 The areola, the hyper-pigmented area surrounding the nipple, often becomes darker during pregnancy and it is a common side effect.
 Most women find that their breasts change in some way throughout pregnancy.
 As well as darkening, you nipples could become larger and your breasts may increase in size or become tender.
 Some women find their nipples develop bumps which are called Montgomery’s tubercles.
 These bumps are sebaceous (oil) glands which lubricate the nipple to ease the process of breastfeeding and protect your baby from germs.

 It is unclear exactly what causes nipples to darken during pregnancy.
 However, as with all changes that occur during pregnancy, it is likely to be down to your hormones.
 Hormones are responsible for helping the body grow and adapt to effectively prepare you for carrying and giving birth to your baby.
 During pregnancy, hormones appear to cause an increase in the production of melanin, the pigment which makes our hair, skin and eyes darker.

 The areas which are most affected by this increase in melanin, are parts of the body where the pigment is already present in high quantities, such as the areolas.
 From an evolutionary perspective, some believe that the body causes an increase in melanin and the subsequent nipple darkening so that the baby will easily spot the nipple for breastfeeding even before their eyes are fully developed.